Steve Harwell, former Smash Mouth frontman, dies at 56, representative says

 Former Smash Mouth lead singer Steve Harwell died early Monday at his home in Boise, Idaho, a representative confirmed to CBS News.
 He was 56.

-The artist — whose band is best known for the 1999 hit "All Star" and 1997 song "Walkin' on the Sun" — had been in hospice care, according to representative Robert Hayes.
+The artist — whose band is best known for the 1999 hit "All Star" — had been in hospice care, according to representative Robert Hayes.

 A cause of death was not released.